seanbyd/seanbyd.github.io/_posts/2025-03-26-es-mq-source-connector-exactly-once.md

   :
 ```

-### Replicas in the Kafka Connect runtime
+### Replicas in the Kafka connect runtime

-While I haven't found this in the documentation, considering tasksMax in the Kafka Connector must be set to 1, by extension, the replicas value in the Kafka Connect runtime should be set to 1.
+While I haven't found this in the documentation, considering tasksMax in the Kafka MQ source connector must be set to 1, by extension, the replicas value in the Kafka connect runtime should be set to 1.

 ``` yaml
  replicas: 1